fischertechnik/txt_demo_ROBOPro_SLI/FtTxtWorkspace/TxtSharedLibraryInterface2/README.md

 # TXT Shared Library Interface (SLI) 2 for ROBOPro

+Basic example shows:<br/>
-Basic example shows  the workaround for the online 5 sec problem.<br/>
+- the workaround for the online 5 sec problem.
+- the blocking
 New almost empty function has been added.<br/>
 This function with be called every less then 5 sec.